Category: Is Guilin Worth Visiting?

 Here’s something few people know when planning a trip to Guilin: those iconic karst mountain photos you see in travel magazines—the ones that convinced you to come to this part of China in the first place—they’re not in Guilin.
 They’re in Yangshuo.

 We know this because we’ve watched tousands of guests arrive at our hotel after spending a night in Guilin City, slightly confused about why their experience didn’t match their expectations.
-“It’s not as nice as we were expecting,” they say.
+“It’s not as nice as we were told,” they say.

 Let us save you that disappointment.